aksommerville/egg2/README.md

 - - [ ] Demo: Update re new synth.
 Remove "force", allow multiple songs, do a Yoshi track and danger track, ocarina, test all the things...
 - [ ] Audio review, when close to ready.
 - [ ] Minor bugs and tweaks outstanding.
+- - [ ] SongEditor: Channel trim and pan can adjust in real time, in the synth.
+We should do that eagerly when it changes in the UI.
 - - [ ] Editor: Pitch wheel disabled at MidiService.readEvent() because my device is noisy.
 Find a long-term solution.
 - - [ ] Change malloc in egg-stdlib to use Wasm intrinsics, like synth.
 Then it won't produce a 16 MB ofile.
 - - [ ] Launch from within map editor didn't rebuild.